Blood pool agent: Roles of blood pool agents

 Due to their extended time in the circulatory system, blood pool agents can be used for delayed steady-state imaging, and additionally these results can be combined with first pass arterial imaging.
-Their extended circulation time means that they are able to be used for both arterial and venous mapping.
-Additional uses include: detection of gastrointestinal bleeding; visualization of the vasculature associated with certain tumors; measuring tissue blood volume and perfusion; and detection of endovascular leaks (such as following stent-graft repair of an aortic aneurysm).

 Classes of blood pool agents

 Albumin-binding gadolinium complexes

 This class of BPAs is based on the noncovalent binding of low molecular weight Gd3+-based complexes to human serum albumin.
-The first commercial agent to be approved in this class is gadofosveset trisodium (also known as Vasovist® or Ablavar®, and previously known as MS-325).
+The first commercial agent to be approved in this class is gadofosveset trisodium (also known as Vasovist or Ablavar, and previously known as MS-325).
 Many clinical and case studies documenting the use of this BPA have been published, and its efficacy in enhancing blood vessels visibility has been demonstrated.
 The manufacturer (Lantheus Medical) discontinued production in 2017 though, due to poor sales.

 Gadocoletic acid (Bracco SpA), also known as B-22956 and B22956/1, is a Gd-DTPA derivative that is currently in development, but has not yet been approved for clinical use.

-Gadobenic acid (MultiHance®) is sometimes categorized as a BPA; however, as it only binds weakly to albumin and because hepatobiliary uptake of this compound occurs, this contrast agent should not be classified as a BPA.
+Gadobenic acid (MultiHance) is sometimes categorized as a BPA; however, as it only binds weakly to albumin and because hepatobiliary uptake of this compound occurs, this contrast agent should not be classified as a BPA.